ahelal/pls/Readme.md

 Test curl from product context without the proxy setting `curl --silent ifconfig.me` it should time out since we have network policy that blocks that.

+## Debugging errors

+* If error occurs it could be an intermittent error just run the script again
+* If you have a bicep error you can check the azure portal and then head to the desired resource group `customer` or `provider` and check the deployment section in the blade and you should see the errors
+* Other types of error are probably template error and naming.